dmsoares/star-trek-action-figures-inc/README.md

 This repo was put together for an informal talk about strongly typed functional programming.

-Haskell is used as an elegant vehicle for communication of ideas.
+I'm using [Haskell, _an advanced, purely functional programming language_](https://www.haskell.org/) as an elegant vehicle for communication of ideas.
 Unsurprisingly, it has the advantage that its syntax is particularly well suited for functional programming. __This is _not_ intended as a Haskell tutorial__ and many language details are simply brushed under the carpet, so to speak.

+A couple of disclaimers:

+1. I assume the reader has been introduced to programming and functional programming in particular.
+I try to explain concepts as I go along, but there is a _lot_ of implicit knowledge here.
+2. I have no intentions of being original here.
+I'll do my best to attribute credit where it's due.

+## Trying the app

 This app is a very simple web service with only one route: POST /order.
 It accepts an order of Star Trek action figures, and runs a `PlaceOrder` workflow that checks the validity of the order and publishes events for other hypothetical services to consume.

 Try running the server and make a request with this payload (see [here](#running-the-app) on how to run the server):